Edith McAllister: Philanthropy and legacy

 McAllister herself would say that she became bored with “sitting around playing cards”, and first began volunteering with the San Antonio Junior League.
 She had the support and mentor-ship of her husband's father, Walter McAllister Sr. Her efforts in Junior League expanded to fundraising for the development of Southwest Craft Center in 1972, now the Southwest School of Art and Craft, a four-year art school in San Antonio.
-She served as a Girl Scout Leader, president of the Alamo Heights Junior School PTA, and Mistress of the Robes for the Fiesta coronation of 1965.
-She volunteered her time to help develop San Antonio.
+She served as a Girl Scout leader, president of the Alamo Heights Junior School PTA, and Mistress of the Robes for the Fiesta coronation of 1965.

+McAllister volunteered her time to help develop San Antonio.
 She served as co-chairmen of the development committee for the University of Texas at San Antonio for thirteen years to help improve demographics.
 In San Antonio she also served as a volunteer in the Battle of Flowers Association.
 McAllister was the first woman to serve on the Boy Scouts board.
 She helped found the Cancer Therapy and Research Center that is now a part of the UT Health and Science Center.
 She also helped found the Center for Medical Humanities and Ethics.
 She served on the Centennial Commission for UT Austin and the board for the University of Texas Marine Science Institute.

-In 1972 she led the San Antonio United Way Campaign.
+In 1972, McAllister led the San Antonio United Way Campaign.
 She was the first woman to hold this position and while campaign chair she helped raise $3.7 million for San Antonio and Bexar County.
 At one time she served on 22 boards simultaneously.
 The Animal Rehab Facility at the University of Texas Marine Science Institute is now named after her.
 A building and a grant at the Southwest School of Art is named in her honor as well.

 McAllister was inducted into the Texas Philanthropy Hall of Fame in 1998 by the Philanthropy in Texas magazine for her fund-raising efforts over 50 years to support numerous nonprofits including the University of Texas at San Antonio, Boy and Girl Scouts, the Cancer Therapy and Research Center (now the Mays Cancer Center at the UT Health San Antonio Cancer Center), the University of Texas Marine Science Institute, and the Southwest School of Art, among others.